 - Mykonos is a foodie’s paradise.
 Don’t eat at the same place twice.

-- Do the Mykonos food tour – Highly recommended if you love Greek food & wine.
+- Do the Mykonos cooking class – Highly recommended if you love Greek food & wine.
 Lots of fun!

 The 21 Best Mykonos Restaurants

 One of the island’s most creative fusion restaurants, Funky Kitchen’s open kitchen serves up Mediterranean dishes with a twist on a secluded outdoor terrace on a tiny street.
 Standout dishes include seared tuna with eggplant mousse, rack of lamb with cumin fava beans and octopus carpaccio with pink peppercorns.
 Their signature dessert, the appropriately named chocolate nirvana, is not to be missed.
 Evenings only; reservations.

 M-Eating – Mykonos Town $$$

 Widely agreed to be the best restaurant on the island, M-Eating is all white-linen service on an outdoor terrace looking out onto a tiny, cobbled street, soft lighting and attentive service.
 The chef transforms local ingredients into visual masterpieces and waiters are happy to suggest Greek wines to pair your dishes with.
 Choose from the likes of lamb sous vide, slow-cooked veal on eggplant puree, tuna carpaccio with lentils and scallops on baked apple.
 Don’t miss out on their sweet specialty: Mykonos honey pie.
 Dinner only; reservations essential.